Fun self esteem games for kids to grow a child’s self-esteem and banish negative thoughts and feelings while promoting a growth mindset.

 Self-esteem is an important aspect of a child’s development, and it can have a significant impact on their mental health and well-being.

 One way to help boost a child’s self-esteem is through games and activities that are designed to build confidence and positive self-talk.
-In this blog post, we will explore different self-esteem games for kids that can be played at home or in the classroom.
+In this blog post, we will explore different self-esteem games for kids that can be played at home with siblings or even in the classroom!

 What role does self-esteem play in child development?